Sites Let Amateurs Be Published Authors Without the Book Deal

 Shane Gilreath, an amateur poet and artist, wasn't planning on becoming a book author -- until he met Lulu.
 Neither were Karen and Walter Del Pellegrino, a couple who tapped Lulu to publish their guide to Italian ceramics as an anniversary present.
 And before Lulu, entrepreneur Pete Edwards was still printing test-preparation guides for students one-by-one on his office printer.

-Lulu is not a book agent, publisher or publicist.
-Lulu is an on-demand publishing service that prints and ships each book as it is ordered, then offers online tools for authors to market their books on the Web.
+No, Lulu is not a book agent, publisher or publicist.
+Lulu is an on-demand publishing service that prints and ships each book as it is ordered, then offers online tools for authors to sell and market their books over the Web.
 With no upfront fees, Lulu ( http:/

 Started four years ago in Raleigh, N.C., Lulu has come into its own in the past year as part of the self-publishing phenomenon sweeping the Internet, with tens of millions of people writing blogs and seeking ways to distribute their work offline and online.